Alipsa/munin/README.md

 ```

 ## Parameterized reports
-When publishing a report you can can optionally add report parameters in the form of
+When publishing a report you can optionally add report parameters in the form of
 html form content, e.g:
 ```html
 <div class="form-group">